 Mistakes turn into reasons why they are unable to achieve their learning goals and online learners allow challenges to hinder their progress instead of viewing them as opportunities to grow and learn new things.
 For example, trying to solve a problem or overcome a hurdle takes them down a self-guided learning path.

-Top Tip To Improve Knowledge Assimilation And Minimize Negative Learning Behaviors
+Top Tip To Improve Knowledge Assimilation And Minimize Negative Learning Behaviours

-Many of these learning behaviors can be minimized or eliminated altogether by researching your audience and individualizing the eLearning experience.
-Online learners need to feel as though the eLearning course is intended for them and their personal training goals.
+Many of these learning behaviours can be minimised or eliminated altogether by researching your audience and individualising the online learning experience.
+After all, online learners need to feel as though the eLearning course is intended for them and their personal training goals.

 Explore their preferences, backgrounds, and past experiences to identify hindering beliefs or mindsets.
 Then develop online training resources that tap into their personal motivations and provide real-world value.